Lyonsclay/Promises.github.io/blog.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this
 http://fuqua.io/blog/2014/02/native-javascript-promises-and-browser-apis/

-"Function statement should only be done at the top level." - Douglass Crockford [Because of hoisting?]
+"Function statement should only be done at the top level." - Douglass Crockford [Because of hoisting?]:octocat: